top of page

 Designer: Iris Pham

-Deliverables: Scaled Prototype, Orthographic Drawings, and Manufacturing Instruction
+Deliverables: Research Booklet, Scaled Prototype, Orthographic Drawings, and Renderings

 Overview